-As noted above, the Margin Rules' eligible collateral list is designed to limit collateral posted to satisfy the Margin Rules to collateral that is highly liquid and resilient in times of stress.
-11 Despite the technical differences between open-end mutual funds and ETFs described above, ETF shares, like shares in open-end mutual funds, clearly satisfy this policy purpose.
+As noted above, the Margin Rules' eligible collateral list is designed to limit collateral posted to satisfy the Margin Rules to high-quality, liquid assets that are expected to remain liquid and retain value during a severe economic downturn.
+Despite the technical differences between open-end mutual funds and ETFs described above, ETF shares, like shares in open-end mutual funds, clearly satisfy this policy purpose.

 As discussed above, through the operations of ETFs and their Authorized Participants, end investors in ETFs enjoy daily liquidity in ETF shares both through transactions in the exchange-traded and OTC markets, and through the additional layers of liquidity provided by the ETF creation and redemption process.
 Authorized Participants and market makers provide liquidity and ensure appropriate pricing of those shares against the fund's NAV, and both Authorized Participants and other broker-dealers make markets in these ETF shares.
+Further, ETF shares, like other securities issued by open-end management investment companies, provide "financial end users with a higher yield than cash held by the margin custodian and more liquidity than direct holdings of government or corporate bonds," each recognized by the prudential regulators as important policy justifications for including redeemable securities as eligible collateral.